flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/PFD/third-column.md

 ### HDG

 Displayed with green text.
 Displays when heading mode is engaged.
+Heading mode is when the aircraft follows the FCU selected altitude (selected mode).

 ### TRACK

 Displayed with green text.
 Displays when track mode is engaged.
+Track mode is when the aircraft follows the FCU selected track (selected mode).

 ### NAV

 Green text:

-- Displays when NAV mode is engaged to guide the aircraft along the lateral flight plan.
+- Displays when NAV mode is engaged to guide the aircraft along the lateral flight plan (managed mode).

 Blue text: